Kevin Stark Memorial Award

 Women in Coastal Geoscience and Engineering Award

 The Women in Coastal Geoscience and Engineering Award was established in 2016 to recognise and promote the achievements of women in the areas of coastal geoscience and engineering and to foster a positive commitment to future gender equity within the discipline.
 The award aims to encourage student and early career females to pursue a career in the Coastal/Ocean Engineering and Geoscience discipline.
-Any lead-female author who has had accepted and subsequently published a paper at this Australasian Coasts and Ports Conference is eligible for the Award.
+Any female lead author who has had accepted and subsequently published a paper at this Australasian Coasts and Ports Conference is eligible for the Award.
 Upon submission of your final paper, you must indicate that you wish to be considered for this award.

 - The award is open to any paper submitted to the Australasian Coasts and Ports conference which is led by a female author.